 Utilization of Plugins

-A great way of designing a unique website offering modern features to cater to the growing needs of the users is to incorporate plugins.
+A great way of designing a unique website offering modern features to cater to the growing needs of users is to incorporate plugins.
 Plugins offer additional features for your website, truly setting it apart from the competition.
 You can enhance your website speed and security and include social media provisions to further enhance your amazing and user-friendly website.
 Plugins range vastly in terms of their functionalities, such as one can accelerate your page speed while another, for instance, Google Analytics, can track and tell when and how users hit your web design.
 Other functionalities of plugins include:

 - Facilitating order tracking.